COTTONWOOD CREEK 3RD WARD

 MISSIONARY NEWS

-Please feel free to email/mail our missionaries.
-They love hearing from the ward
+See below for addresses of, and updates from the ward's current missionaries.
+Please feel free to email/mail our missionaries as they love hearing from the ward

 "[Send] me an email of you don't mind.
 Always welcome and loved throughout the week"